AMDESE/AMDSEV/README.md

 Reboot the machine and choose SNP Host kernel from the grub menu.

-Run the following command to verify that SNP is enabled in the host.
+Run the following commands to verify that SNP is enabled in the host.

 ````
 # uname -r